Salman-H/shopify-app/README.md

 Enter a valid shopify store url:
 ```

-### 2. products to find
+## Products to find
 If a valid shopify store url was entered, program will prompt for the number of products to find info on:
 ```
 Number of products you want info on: 2

 NOTE: make sure to enter product types exactly as they are listed in their Shopify store.
 ```
 Subsequently, user will be prompted to enter the names of the product types.
 Program will continue to prompt for name of a product type until a string consisting of all letters plus spaces is entered.

 These are two product categories from the Shopify store, **shopicruit**:
 ```